Insurtech is hot on both sides of the Atlantic – TechCrunch

 Read it every morning on Extra Crunch or get The Exchange newsletter every Saturday.

-So from the perspective of venture capital activity, startup growth, and exits, insurtech is proving itself in the States.
+So from the perspective of venture capital activity, startup growth and exits, insurtech is proving itself in the States.
 Even if growth remains the name of the game in insurance tech and profits are often scarce.

 What about other markets?
 The recent Wefox round caught The Exchange’s eye.
 A $650 million insurtech round would have commanded our attention regardless of its location.
 But to see a European insurance technology startup raise that amount of cash made us wonder if there’s as much money present for the EU market’s insurtech startups as we’ve seen here in the U.S.

-After all, with business-focused neo-insurance provider Embroker raising a big round this week in the United States, to pick an example, it seems that attacking the massive and antiquated insurance market is good startup sport.
+After all, with business-focused neoinsurance provider Embroker raising a big round this week in the United States, to pick an example, it seems that attacking the massive and antiquated insurance market is good startup sport.
 Why wouldn’t that concept apply to Europe?

 To find out more, we got in touch with a number of VCs from Europe to hear their perspectives on what’s happening on the ground, including folks from Accel, Astorya.vc and Insurtech Gateway.
 To ground us, we collated the biggest recent rounds from the EU insurance technology market.
 Let’s go!